 As societal norms have changed, it is not always immediately apparent who a child’s legal parents are.
 Parents are often unmarried, same-sex, or single and conceive a child through assisted reproduction, surrogacy, or another method.

 When you want to establish your child’s legal parentage or challenge an assertion of paternity, contact a Kawartha Lakes paternity lawyer for help.
-A knowledgeable legal advisor such as Paul Riley could guide you through the process and help you achieve your goals regarding paternity.
+A knowledgeable legal advisor at The Riley Divorce & Family Law Firm could guide you through the process and help you achieve your goals regarding paternity.

 Under the Ontario Children’s Law Reform Act, s.
 7, a man is presumed to be the father of a child under certain circumstances.
 For instance, a man who is married to a mother when a child is born or was married to her within 300 days before the birth is presumed to be the child’s father.
 A man who marries a woman after a child’s birth and holds himself out as the child’s father is also legally presumed to be the father.